-When choosing a name for your bucket, you’ll need to be careful to select something that’s DNS-compliant.
+When choosing a name for your bucket, you’ll need to be careful to select something that’s DNS-compliant and unique.
 That’s because your bucket names are used as part of the hostname in the URL when accessing its contents.

 The following are the new rules that will enforced.
 Each bucket name: